earthhistoryviz/tsconline/server.md

 #### public/mapimages

 This holds any map images if the datapacks used are those with [map points](#Parse-MapPacks).
-Everytime the app [requests new datapack info](#get-datapackinfofiles), we delete this directory.
-The app will service these map images for the settings map points.
+There is currently no cleanup here.

 ---